404KS/ecommerce-sql-project/Readme.md

 - Implemented subqueries for advanced filtering
 - Used CASE statements for data categorization

 * Sample Queries

-- Find total orders per customer
+- Total orders per customer
-- Identify top-selling products
-- Get customers with multiple orders
+- Top 3 customers by spending
-- Categorize products based on price
+- Most sold products
+- Customers with more than 1 order

+* Future Improvements
+- Implement Views for simplified query access
+- Add Indexing for performance optimization
+- Use CTE for advanced query structuring
+-

 * Tools Used